How to apply for a fellowship

 Application

-Our fellow recruitment opens in autumn and successful fellows are asked to start work at their host organisation the following April for a period of two years.
+Fellow recruitment is open every autumn and successful fellows are asked to start work at their host organisation the following April for a period of two years.

-When recruitment opens, on the application form you will find details of the 10 host organisations and the roles they are offering.
+On the application form you will find details of the host organisations and the roles they are offering.
 Previous fellows have trained at 74 different host organisations from across the UK, including law centres and national charities.

 Shortlisting